Clinic Faculty & Staff

 Graduate Fellows

-Lindsay Bailey is a teaching fellow and supervisory attorney at Georgetown’s Environmental Law & Justice Clinic.
-Lindsay supervises students working on environmental issues and co-teaches a seminar on environmental law and justice.
-Her research interests center around legal tools for holding corporations and governments accountable for human rights violations.
+Jorge Roman is a supervisory attorney and clinical fellow at Georgetown’s Environmental Law & Justice Clinic.
+In this role, Jorge supervises students working on environmental matters on behalf of underserved clients and co-teaches a seminar on environmental justice.
+His research interests center around the equitable use of economic information to guide policy in resource management and environmental risk regulation.

 Clinic Manager